stryke/beaglebone-ledlightfantastic/README.md

  - gobbb.sh

-An edited version of the /etc/rc.local file to start the light controller code on system startup and disable the obnoxious heatbeat LED on the BeagleBone:
+An edited version of the /etc/rc.local file to start the light controller code on system startup and disable the bright heatbeat LED on the BeagleBone:

  - rc.local